afontainec/chinchay-docs/docs/middleware/access.md

   ### Overview

-    This is intended for searching access. it translates directly to [TheWall](https://www.npmjs.com/package/thewall) `findAccess` function.
+    This is intended for searching access. it translations directly to [TheWall](https://www.npmjs.com/package/thewall) `findAccess` function.

   ### Parameter